 Scented pinecones might seem like a non-essential, but if you're really craving that cinnamon-y, holiday aroma at home, nothing else is quite as cozy.
 Sure, they sell them at the market and in craft stores, but making your own lets you put together just the right scent for your home.
-Plus, you get the pleasure of taking a nice little nature walk to gather up pinecones as the fall season comes to a close!
+Plus, you get the pleasure of taking a nature walk to gather up pinecones as the fall season comes to a close.

 What You Need

 - Essential oils (cinnamon, clove, peppermint—whatever you like!)

 - Gallon zip-top bag

 - Large bowl or sink filled with water

 1. After your lovely walk foraging through the woods to find your cute little cones, bring them home and give 'em a bath to get rid of any debris or critters that might be hiding inside.
 The easiest way to do this is to fill up the sink or bowl and pour the pinecones in.
 The pinecones will float, so you'll need to place a plate or something else with weight over the cones so they'll sink back under the water.
 Let them soak for an hour or so before moving on to the next step.